 ART is a highly contagious infection that affects the upper respiratory passages of poultry.
 The disease is caused by avian metapneumovirus (aMPV), and has been diagnosed in most countries (1), including our neighbouring countries.
-ART had never been diagnosed in Norwegian poultry until the national surveillance programme for ART demonstrated the presence of antibodies against aMPV in one broiler breeder farm in 2003 and in one layer breeder farm in 2004.
-Like in many other countries diagnosis of ART in these flocks was based on serology only.
-(1).
+ART has never been diagnosed in turkeys in Norway, however, the national surveillance programme for ART demonstrated the presence of antibodies against aMPV in one broiler breeder farm in 2003 and in one layer breeder farm in 2004.
+Diagnosis of ART in these flocks was based on serology only.
 As the use of stamping out measures was unable to control the spread of the infection, chickens have been excluded from the national surveillance programme for ART since May 2005.